2017 was a record year for equity investment, as a staggering £8.27bn was invested in UK companiesLink opens in a new window.

-“You need to make sure your personalities match and you can get on with this person,” says James Bedford, Head of Investor Partnerships at Tech Nation.
+“You need to make sure your personalities match and you can get on with this person,” says James Bedford, Head of Investor Partnerships at Tech NationLink opens in a new window.
 “You need to be able to have a board meeting – which might be difficult – and then go for a beer after.”

 Don’t underestimate the importance of a personal connection in equity investment.
 After all, investors will reward businesses that value those measures with expertise, knowledge and contacts.
 All arguably far more valuable than money.